Christmas decoration by my good friend Rosie. I so love her

-LABELS: TICKLED PINK
+TAGS: TICKLED PINK

 Loving Mark Highton Ridley's Fine Art Photography.
 I'm so excited today.
 I entered October Free Prize Draw, in which three lucky folks will each receive a signed, mounted Fine Art print by Highton Ridley of their choice.

 And who knows, maybe you are the lucky one!
 Details to enter the October Free Prize Draw are here .

 Mark Highton Ridley is a talented photographer from Plymouth, UK.
 He is definitely a gifted artist and a master of Fine Art Monochrome Photography.

 Black and White Photography carries a lot of depth and interest and all of his images are absolutely stunning.